 Visitors are welcome at Gwa'sala-'Nakwaxda'xw School.
 However, in order to ensure the safety of everyone, we ask all visitors to check in at the office when arriving.
-Parents are always welcome to visit the school.
-Before visiting the classroom for any reason, parents are requested to talk to the classroom teacher first and inform the office.
 This will enable the office to be aware of all visitors in the school in case of an emergency.